 Discussion.
-Note that the tester establishing Theorem 3.14 takes longer walks that the application that was envisioned in motivating the t-removed model.
-This is reminiscent of the fact that canonical derandomizers (introduced in [27] and reviewed in [12, Sec.
+Note that the tester establishing Theorem 3.14 takes longer walks than the application that was envisioned in motivating the t-removed model.
+This is reminiscent of the fact that canonical derandomizers (introduced in [29] and reviewed in [13, Sec.
 8.3]) are more powerful than the randomized algorithms that they fool.